amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Davenport Circular Slide Rule](./figures/SlideRules/DavenportCircularSlideRule.jpg)

 The earliest adopters of the slide rule were the 17th century astronomers, who used it to make fast calculations of arithmetic and trigonometric operations.
 But it was the 19th century engineers, the spearheaded of the industrial revolution, who propelled the slide rule technology forward.
 For about four centuries, the slide rule remained the preeminent calculating device.
 Buildings and bridges were designed by slide rule.
-Apollo astronauts carried the [Pickett N600-ES log-log duplex](https://americanhistory.si.edu/collections/search/object/nmah_694174) petite slide rule for navigation and thruster-burn calculations.
+Apollo astronauts carried the [Pickett N600-ES](https://americanhistory.si.edu/collections/search/object/nmah_694174) pocket slide rule for navigation and propulsion calculations.
 The [General Dynamics F-16](https://en.wikipedia.org/wiki/General_Dynamics_F-16_Fighting_Falcon), a modern air-superiority fighter, was designed by slide rule.
 In the 1970s, school children all over the world, including me, were taught to use the slide rule and the logarithm book, along with penmanship and grammar.

 The largest group of slide rule users, naturally, were engineers.
 But slide rules were used in all areas of human endeavour that required calculating: business, construction, manufacturing, medicine, and even photography.
 Obviously, bankers and accountants relied on the slide rule to perform numerical gymnastics.
 But construction sites and factory floors, too, used specialised versions of slide rules for mixing concrete, computing volumes, etc. Surveyors used the [stadia slide rule](http://www.rechenschieber.org/stadia.pdf) made specifically for the purpose.
 Doctors use special, [medical slide rules](https://www.rechenschieber-werbemittel.de/en/slide-charts/medical) for calculating all manner of things: body mass index, pregnancy terms, medicine dosage, and the like.
 Photographers used [photometric slide rules](https://en.wikipedia.org/wiki/Actinograph) for calculating film development times.
 Army officers used [artillery slide rules](https://www.springfieldarsenal.net/155MM-Howitzer-slide-rule-range-tables-for-M483-M16.htm).
 Pilots used [aviation slide rules](https://www.sliderulemuseum.com/Aerospace.htm).
 The list was long.
 The slide rule perfectly expressed the engineering design philosophy: capability by simplicity.